1 May 2020

 Developing Office plug-ins for earlier versions than the one installed.

 I spent last December working on the narration and caption features for PowerPointLabs without actually working on the plug-in itself; everything was done in a separate project.
+Eventually, it came time to merge everything in.

 3 January 2014